zammad/zammad-documentation/admin/console/working-on-ticket-articles.rst

 .. note:: The command below will only affect public notes, Zammad will still ignore private notes for SLA calculation!

-.. warning:: Changing notes to a communication article disables the possibility to delete those notes.
+.. warning:: Changing this setting will disable the option to delete public notes.

 .. code-block:: ruby